Find Business Schools

 • Retail Parts Professional

-In 2016, there was an estimated number of 251,900 jobs in the United States for Parts Salesperson.
+In the United States, there were 251,900 jobs for Parts Salesperson in 2016.
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 12,600 new jobs for Parts Salesperson by 2026.
 The BLS estimates 32,900 yearly job openings in this field.

 undefined